MeryemAk/dRNASeq/README.md

 - 02.qc (NanoPlot and NanoComp output)
 - 03.trimming (Pychopper output)
 - 04.mapped_reads (mapped reads for human, Candida, and bacterial genomes)
+- 05.kraken (Kraken2 taxonomic classification output)
-- 05.quantification (gene counts for human, Candida and bacterial genomes - necessary for downstream analysis in R)
+- 06.quantification (gene counts for human, Candida and bacterial genomes - necessary for downstream analysis in R)

 Along with these outputdirectories, 2 Nextflow reports are also generated:
 - report: metrics about the workflow execution